 Vinyl pool leaks are somewhat harder to detect, but a professional has various means to do it.
 If you’re doing it yourself, look for the places where the vinyl lining is pierced by drains or pool equipment.
 If you can’t find it in those areas, you’ll just have to take it easy and, well, just look very carefully from end to end.

-How to Fix Your Pool Leak
+How to Fix a Pool Leak

 Once you’ve identified the source, it’s usually relatively easy to fix the pool leak if you know what you’re doing.
 Once again, the solution depends on the type of pool you have.

 - Vinyl-lined pools: you’ll just need a repair kit.
-This usually is a patch and glue set you can apply to the problem area, even when underwater, after you have identified and cleaned the spot.
+This usually is a patch and glue set you can apply to the problem area, even when underwater after you have identified and cleaned the spot.
 Vinyl leaks are harder to find but easy to fix.

 - Concrete and plaster pools: patching kits are slightly more difficult to operate on concrete and plaster, and you will need to first thoroughly clean the cracked wall, brushing off debris and algae before you apply the patch.
 You can do this in a full pool, too, though you will need goggles.
-With these types of pool, however, bear in mind you will first need to mix the putty and then take it into the pool and push it into place.
+With these types of pools, however, bear in mind you will first need to mix the putty and then take it into the pool and push it into place.
 Have a towel handy to smooth out the surface.
 The more you leave a rough patch in place, the easier it will come off through use, and you’ll be back to square one.

 - Fiberglass pools: they’re much less likely to leak in the first place since they are generally seamless.
-If this is happening, you probably have a leaking return line, gasket or light housing niche.
+If this is happening, you probably have a leaking return line, gasket, or light housing niche.
 They’re not difficult to fix, but this will require more specialized work than applying a patch or pushing putty into cracked plaster.
 It’s probably much safer to call in your pool pros.